JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - If a user clicks on the input(focuses it) it should show the previous search results #DONE
 - If user submits a query it should save it to the search results #DONE
 - Turned is focused to a shared state between the message components #DONE
-- Then it should search again and filter the results, removing the previously messaged users
+- Then it should search again and filter the results, removing the previously messaged users #DONE
 - Selector for only messages or Users
 - Back button which will show the previous users again
 - Clear all button to delete all search results